Itamarshahar/asana_extractor/README.md

 - Each workspace gets its own `RateLimitedClient` with independent token bucket and 429 state — Workspace A hitting its rate limit does not slow down Workspace B.
 - Workspace extraction runs inside `try/except` — one workspace failing with an API error does not cancel or abort other workspaces.
-- Each `RateLimitedClient` has an `asyncio.Semaphore(50)` capping its in-flight HTTP requests.
-Note: the semaphore is per-client (i.e. per-workspace), not shared globally — with many concurrent workspaces, total in-flight requests can exceed 50.
-See Known Limitations below.
+- A shared `GlobalRequestSemaphore(50)` is created by the orchestrator and injected into all `RateLimitedClient` instances, capping total in-flight HTTP requests across all workspaces at 50.
 - Within each workspace, users and projects are extracted concurrently (Phase 1), then tasks are extracted concurrently across all discovered projects (Phase 2).

 ## Rate Limit Handling